alancameronwills/localmap/README.md

 8. *Roles.
 Project has a designated set of admins who have write access to all items in the project.
 Superadmins have write access to everything.*
 8.  *Link to place - so that you can share a specific place.
 Map opens with that place showing.*
 8. *Rotate pictures if necessary.*
+8. *Update privacy statement*
+8. *Logos to splash screen.*
+11.	*Slide show: When a picture is showing full size, it changes to the next picture in the place at 6s intervals; or if there is a sound clip with a picture, at the end of the clip.*
+11. !
+Pics are distorted in petals.
+20. Language.
+On start screen, user can choose preferred language.
+This affects tag names, prompts, help, tooltips.
+Doesn’t affect content entered by users.
+9. Distinct editing/reading modes for notes.
+When you open a note, it’s in reading mode: The text appears without editing buttons, and in a shape no bigger than required.
+Photos are bigger thumbnails than at present.
+An Edit button takes you to something more like current editing box.
+8. Separate title field in editing.
+8. Extend guidance on splash screen.
 12. Movie.
 Author can upload a movie to YouTube (selecting private or public), get the link, and add the link to a note.
 Viewing user can click the link and sees the movie viewer embedded in the app. ?Link is behind a static photo.
 (Works after a fashion already.
 Put a link of the form https://youtu.be/... in the caption of a photo.)
-20. Language.
-On start screen, user can choose preferred language.
-This affects tag names, prompts, help, tooltips.
-Doesn’t affect content entered by users.
+10. Online copyright release form.
+8. "Contact us about this item" button in view mode emails project admins.
 8. New stuff report.
 Emailed to admins of a project.
 8. Highlight new items button for anyone.
-11. Slide show: When a picture is showing full size, it changes to the next picture in the place at 6s intervals; or if there is a sound clip with a picture, at the end of the clip.
-Show repeats by default, but sound clips don't play during a repeat.
-Viewing user can pause the changes by changing manually.
+11. Viewing user can pause the changes by changing manually.
 User can restart a show, with clips.
-9. Distinct editing/reading modes for notes.
-When you open a note, it’s in reading mode: The text appears without editing buttons, and in a shape no bigger than required.
-Photos are bigger thumbnails than at present.
-An Edit button takes you to something more like current editing box.
 10. View mode slideshow: In viewing mode, when the pictures are set as a slideshow, the show plays half-size under the text notes.
 Click to go full-screen.
-8. "Contact us about this item" button in view mode emails project admins.
-8. Separate title field.
 17. Editing help / First edit screen.
 When an author first adds a note or opens a note for editing, guidance appears about what types of content are acceptable.
 Caveats about copyright, particularly of photos; and about references to living persons.
 Doesn’t appear again unless you click the “?” on the edit screen.
 25. Prompt author to attribute sources.
 Separate source field?
 24. Multi-user contributions.
 One author can add material to a note started by another.
 Text contributions appear in rule-separated blocks, with author name at top.
 Authors can subsequently edit or delete their own contributions.